galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot-r/tutorial.md

 questions:
   - "How to customise Volcano plot output in R?"
 objectives:
-  - "Learn how to use R to edit Volcano plot colours, points, labels and legend"
+  - "Learn how to use R to edit Volcano plot colours, points, labels, categories and legend"
 time_estimation: "30m"
 key_points:
   - "R can be used to customise Volcano Plot output"